NUPRC: Oando-NAOC Deal Followed Due Process, Complied with Extant Rules

 Emmanuel Addeh in Abuja

-A statement by the Head, Public Affairs Unit of the upstream regulator, Olaide Shonola, stated that the explanation became necessary because of NUPRC’s avowed commitment to transparency and belief in the right of the public to know about its regulatory activities.
+A statement by the Head, Public Affairs Unit of the upstream regulatory body, Olaide Shonola, stated that the explanation became necessary because of NUPRC’s avowed commitment to transparency and belief in the right of the public to know about its regulatory activities.

 Recall that former Vice President, Abubakar Atiku, had raised some posers over the $783 million acquisition, alleging that the deal was unduly accelerated as a result of the relationship between the Chief Executive Officer of the indigenous oil firm, Wale and President Bola Tinubu.